 Note to clinicians: The vaccines and biologics listed here are routinely recommended in the state of Oregon.
 Any clinician ordering travel vaccines in addition to these is advised to review package information regarding simultaneous administration.

-Private providers report adverse events directly to VAERS at www.vaers.hhs.gov
+Private providers are to report adverse events directly to VAERS and can read about options on how to do so at www.vaers.hhs.gov

 - Not to recommend Zostavax for persons <60 years of age.

-- Zostavax is covered by Medicare Part D for patients ≥65 years of age.
-Insurance companies may not cover the cost of Zostavax, especially for indications (e.g., <60 years of age) that lie outside of ACIP recommendations.
+- Zostavax is covered by some Medicare Part D policies for patients ≥65 years of age.
+Oregon Medicaid covers zoster vaccine for those age 60 and older.
+Other insurance companies may not cover the cost of Zostavax, especially for indications (e.g., <60 years of age) that lie outside of ACIP recommendations.

 To request this material in an alternative format (e.g. Braille) or to clarify any part of the model standing order, contact the Oregon Health Authority Acute and Communicable Disease Prevention program at 971-673-1111.